Why Kathmandu City Tour: 5-6 Hours?

 What's not included?

-Any additional excursions or activities not included in the itinerary
+- Any additional activities or services not mentioned in the itinerary

 Day by Day Itinerary